At a glance

 - The way you wash: Very hot or cold water and spending a long time in your bath will strip away your skin’s natural moisture.

 - Dehydration: This should come as no surprise.
 Not drinking enough water every day will contribute to your skin looking dry.
 It’s as easy as that.
 Aim at drinking 7 glasses of water per day.
 You can also keep a stylish water bottle with you at all time as a reminder.
-It works great for us ( $48.00 on Amazon ).
+It works great for us ( Out of stock on Amazon ).

 - Smoking: There is absolutely nothing good that can come out of smoking.
 When it comes to dry facial skin, the toxin and nicotine contained in cigarette may reduce your blood flow which can lead to premature aging and dryness.